descope/swift-sdk/README.md

 ...
 ```

-Finish the authentication by verifying the OTP code the user entered:
+We finish the authentication by verifying the OTP code the user entered:

 ```swift
 // if the user entered the right code the authentication is successful